Is Robbery Considered a Violent Crime in Texas?

 A Killeen criminal defense lawyer can incorporate different defenses to work to have your penalties significantly reduced.
 Your attorney can use these defenses to have your offense dismissed or negotiate for a plea bargain on your behalf.
 If the plea bargain does not serve your best interests, we will not accept it and will fight for the best legal outcome for your case.

-At Mary Beth Harrell Law Firm, we understand how detrimental a robbery offense can be for your personal and professional life.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we understand how detrimental a robbery offense can be for your personal and professional life.
 Our criminal defense lawyers will work harder than anyone to make sure that your legal rights are protected.
 Call us today at 254-680-4655, or fill out our contact form.
 We represent clients in and around Killeen, Copperas Cove, Belmont and Temple.